LinkedInLearning/ai-pair-programming-with-github-copilot-x-2108008/README.md

-# AI Pair Programming with GitHub Copilot X
+# AI Pair Programming with GitHub Copilot
-This is the repository for the LinkedIn Learning course AI Pair Programming with GitHub Copilot X. The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course AI Pair Programming with GitHub Copilot.
+The full course is available from [LinkedIn Learning][lil-course-url].

 ![AI Pair Programming with GitHub Copilot X][lil-thumbnail-url]